 Vendor-confirmed product mapping.
 Mallory continuously reconciles this list against your asset inventory.

-A pre-authentication denial-of-service vulnerability in libssh2's SSH_MSG_EXT_INFO handler that can let a malicious SSH server trigger client CPU exhaustion via a crafted extension count value.
+A libssh2 denial-of-service vulnerability that can trap a connecting client in a CPU loop via a bogus extension count.

 Query your assets running an affected version, and investigate the blast radius.